annotation/text-fabric/tf/docs/about/annotate.md

 configuration of that corpus.
 And where that is not sufficient, details are put in `ner/config.yaml`, which can be put next to the corpus.
+These corpus-dependent traits are collected by the module `tf.ner.corpus` and the rest of the program uses those traits through this module.

 I have tested it for the
 [ETCBC/bhsa (Hebrew Bible) corpus](https://github.com/ETCBC/bhsa), and the